osvaldo1963/pulsage/README.md

 Proprietary Software

-Proprietary software is software that is owned osvaldo lopez.
-There are almost always major restrictions on its use, and its source code is almost always kept secret.
+Proprietary software is software that is owned Pulsage inc. There are almost always major restrictions on its use, and its source code is almost always kept secret.

-Source code is the form in which a program is originally written by osvaldo using a javascript and prior to being converted to machine code which is directly readable by a computer's CPU .
+Source code is the form in which a program is originally written by Pulsage inc using a javascript and prior to being converted to machine code which is directly readable by a computer's CPU .
 It is necessary to have the source code in order to be able to modify or improve a program.